The Common Rule (45 C.F.R. 46)

 A Note on Exclusions and Self-Determinations

-Several media and organizational outlets have released false or misleading information regarding certain disciplines (oral history, journalism, biography, literary criticism, legal research, and historical scholarship) falling entirely outside of any oversight by the Revised Common Rule.
-It is important for researchers to note that the core definition of “research” has not changed in the Revised Common Rule.
+It is important for researchers to note the core definition of “research” in the Common Rule.
 Research means “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”

 “Scholarly and journalistic activities… that focus directly on the specific individuals about whom the information is collected” is not research under the federal definition.
-Those types of activities have never been considered research by the current USU IRB administration.
 The USU IRB abides by the Department of Health and Human Services guidance on when those activities rise to the level of “research” under 45 CFR 46, which notes that:

 [A] significant portion of the activities that are characteristic of these fields fall outside of the category and therefore remain within the scope of 45 CFR 46.
 Studies using methods such as participant observation and ethnographic studies, in which investigators gather information from individuals in order to understand the beliefs, customs, and practices, not only of those individuals, but also of the community or group to which they belong, would not [be excluded from] 45 CFR 46.
 The purpose and design of such studies or activities is to reveal something about the community or group – that is, to develop generalizable knowledge.
 Because the purpose of such studies or activities is not to limit the inquiry to knowledge about the particular individuals being observed, the protections provided by the requirements of 45 CFR part 46, such as the requirement to minimize any harm to the specific individuals from which the information was collected, are appropriate.
 Such activities would continue to fall within the scope of the definition of “research” under the Revised Common Rule.